 - Medicare rates plans based on member surveys and other criteria from 1 to 5.
 Check the plan rating before making your decision.
 You can switch one time into a five-star plan from a lower-rated plan between December 8 and November 3.

-- You can add Medigap coverage for the OOP costs if you have original Medicare with Part D coverage.
+- You can add Medigap coverage for the out-of-pocket costs if you have original Medicare with Part D coverage.

 - If you have doctors and pharmacies you like, make sure they’re listed in the network of your plan.